UWCNuclear/UbuntuSetUp/README.md

 ***Python workshop:***	https://github.com/UWCNuclear/PythonWorkshop :-)

-# How to install GRSISort on Ubuntu	[A very useful ROOT-based nuclear physics toolkit :-) ]
+# How to install GRSISort on Ubuntu	[A useful ROOT-based nuclear physics toolkit :-) ]

 **Step 1.**	 To download the newest version of GRSISort, go to your home directory (cd ~) and paste: